WalkerMao/walkermao.github.io/_posts/2022-05-21-transformer-model.md

 <div align='center'>
 <figure>
 <img src="https://lilianweng.github.io/posts/2018-06-24-attention/transformer.png" alt="img" style="zoom:80%;" />
-<figcaption style="font-size:80%;"> Figure 2: (left) The Transformer - model architecture. (middle) Multi-Head Attention consists of several
+<figcaption style="font-size:80%;"> Figure: (left) The Transformer - model architecture. (middle) Multi-Head Attention consists of several
 attention layers running in parallel. (right) Scaled Dot-Product Attention. (<a href="https://lilianweng.github.io/posts/2018-06-24-attention/#full-architecture">Source</a>) </figcaption>
 </figure>
 </div>
 #### 3.2.1 Scaled Dot-Product Attention

 As for the Scaled Dot-Product Attention, the input consists of queries and keys of dimension $$ d_k $$, and values of dimension $$ d_v $$.
 We compute the dot products of the query with all keys, divide each by $$ \sqrt{d_k} $$, and apply a softmax function to obtain the weights on the values.